George Atkinson III: Kansas City Chiefs

 Atkinson was signed to the Kansas City Chiefs' practice squad on September 19, 2017.
 He signed a reserve/future contract with the Chiefs on January 10, 2018.
 He was waived on April 4.

 New York Jets

 On July 29, 2018, Atkinson signed with the New York Jets.
 He was waived on August 31, 2018.

 Personal life

-Atkinson's twin brother Josh died of suicide on Christmas in 2018.
+Atkinson's twin brother Josh died by suicide on Christmas in 2018.
 Their mother had died two months before due to complications from Crohn's disease.
 Atkinson suffered from depression after his brother's death.
 At one point, he was involuntarily committed to a psychiatric hospital after trying to harm himself due to the pain of Josh's death.

 In October 2019, Atkinson wrote an open letter on TheUnsealed.com about his mental health struggles.
 He died on December 2, 2019, three days after his 27th birthday.
 The cause of death was not initially released.
-At the time of his death, he had left behind a two-year-old daughter.
+At the time of his death, he left behind a two-year-old daughter.

+George was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.
+His brother Josh was also posthumously diagnosed with CTE.